-My soul glorifies the Lord, my spirit rejoices in God, my Saviour.
+My soul glorifies the Lord, my spirit reioices in God, my Saviour.
 He looks on his servant in her lowliness: henceforth all ages will call me blessed.
 The Almighty works marvels for me.
 Holy his name!
 His mercy is from age to age, on those who fear him.
 He puts forth his arm in strength and scatters the proud-hearted.
 He casts the mighty from their thrones and raises the lowly.
 He fills the starving with good things, sends the rich away empty.
-He protects Israel, his servant, remembering his mercy, the mercy promised to our ancestors, to Abraham and his children for ever.
+He protects remembering his mercy, the mercy promised to our ancestors, and his children forever.